 “We were able to download the software and mask an entire landscape of non-production instances in less than an hour.”

-The product’s masking capabilities are complemented by a discovery tool that looks at both metadata (column names) and actual data (looking for patterns in the data values).
+The product’s masking capabilities are complemented by a data discovery functionality that can scan, and subsequently ‘map out’, your enterprise data landscape, including both production and non-production environments.
+The results of this process can be seen in Figure 3.
+This capability examines both metadata (such as column names) gathered during data ingestion and actual data (by looking for patterns in the data values).
 To reduce false positives, it uses sampling to help users decide what is and is not sensitive.
 The solution comes pre-populated with discovery rules suitable for identifying PII, PCI, PHI, and other such industry-defined sensitive data elements.
 It also provides a dedicated GDPR tool for finding and actioning on data that is sensitive under GDPR.
 This could mean identifying, purging, archiving, or masking, depending on the situation.

 The Bottom Line